 The Anxiety and Depression Association of America is pleased to announce an award to an early career investigator for the best original research paper on neurobiology, psychopharmacology, psychosocial treatments, or experimental psychopathology of anxiety disorders and depression.

-Submissions should be sent to ADAA, in English, following the author instructions for Depression and Anxiety.
-Word limits for this award are extended to 4,000 for original research.
+- Research Manuscript - Follow the author guidelines for Depression and Anxiety.
+Word limits for this award are extended to 4,000 for original research

 About Donald F. Klein

 This award is named for Donald F. Klein, MD, who revolutionized psychiatric thinking through his discovery in the early 1960s that imipramine, a recently developed psychotropic medication, was effective in blocking panic attacks.
 Dr. Klein’s early contribution to the development of the DSM in large part gave birth to the modern branch of medical science dealing with the classification of disease of anxiety disorders.
 His early findings also heralded in the era of childhood anxiety disorders as biochemical disorders when he discovered that imipramine blocked childhood separation anxiety disorders.

 In later years, Dr. Klein developed a compelling evolutionary-based hypothesis accounting for the etiology of panic disorders, which he terms “the false suffocation alarm theory of panic disorders.”
 His work remains relevant and topical to the present.
 Dr. Klein was the recipient of the 2005 ADAA Lifetime Achievement Award.

 The Donald F. Klein Early Career Investigator Award is supported by Depression and Anxiety, the official journal of ADAA, published by Wiley-Blackwell, the scientific, technical, medical, and scholarly business of John Wiley & Sons, Inc.